-• The Climate Agreement on Food and Farming is empowering similar initiatives that will be mutually supportive, like The UK led agriculture breakthrough agenda for climate-smart agriculture by 2030 (with goals for businesses to reduce emissions linked to agricultural sectors by 15% by 2040 and by 25% in 2050, which includes cutting the emissions of livestock by 20% by 2030 and 30% by 2040), the FACT Dialogue, the FAST initiative, the Global Research Alliance (most of them focused at research, governance and investments).
+The Climate Agreement on Food and Farming is empowering similar initiatives that will be mutually supportive, like The UK led agriculture breakthrough agenda for climate-smart agriculture by 2030 (with goals for businesses to reduce emissions linked to agricultural sectors by 15% by 2040 and by 25% in 2050, which includes cutting the emissions of livestock by 20% by 2030 and 30% by 2040), the FACT Dialogue, the FAST initiative, AIM for Climate, the Global Research Alliance (most of them focused at research, governance and investments).
 Most of these initiatives however don't have clear goals on reducing GHG-emissions from food systems by 2030.
 This is the added value of the COP27 Climate Agreement on Food and Farming, giving focus and ambition for a reduction goal by 2030.
-This will also speed up (research and funding) actions agreed in FACT and FAST etc.
+This will also speed up (research and funding) actions agreed in the AIM for Climate, GRA, FACT and FAST etc.